-Day 1 - Golden swathes of famous coastline, tropical landscapes and a certain "joie de vivre" will welcome you to one of the world's most vibrant cities, Rio de Janeiro.
-Energy pulses through every pore of this passionate and fun loving city, flooding from the favelas to the football fields and cumulating in nightly parties where the caipirinhas are free flowing and the samba rhythm is infectious.
-Rio may be best known for its annual Carnival, but visiting here you'll realise that every day is cause for celebration.
-Settle in to your hotel before meeting up with your Travel Director this afternoon.
-Then, if you'd like, hit the sands of Copacabana to watch the sun set whilst you sip your first Cacha?a.
+Day 1 - Golden swathes of famous coastline and a certain joie de vivre will welcome you in vibrant Rio de Janeiro.
+Energy pulses through every pore of this passionate and fun loving city, flooding from the favelas to the football fields and in the infectious samba rhythm.
+Settle in to your hotel before meeting with your Travel Director this afternoon.
+Then, if you'd like, hit the sands of Copacabana to watch the sun set whilst you sip your fresh coconut water.

 Day 3 - Waking up to your final full day in Rio, today is free to explore your way.
-Perhaps opt for a sun drenched sailing excursion around Guanabara Bay, passing by islands and forts with the towering Sugarloaf Mountain ever present in the distance.
-For those keen to get a closer look, you could also opt for a half day city tour of Rio which includes ascending the mountain by cable car for absolutely stand out views.
-Tonight, celebrate the diversity and culture of South America at the Carret?o Ipanema Churrascaria.
-Distinctly a South American style rotisserie, it owes its origins to the fireside roasts of the ga?chos of southern Brazil traditionally from the Pampa region, centuries ago.
+For those keen to get a closer look, you could also opt for a half day city tour of Rio which includes ascending the Sugarloaf Mountain by cable car for absolutely stand out views.
+Tonight, celebrate the culture of South America at the Carret?o Ipanema Churrascaria.
+Distinctly a South American style rotisserie, it owes its origins to the fireside roasts of the gauchos of southern Brazil traditionally from the Pampa region, centuries ago.

 Day 4 - Leaving the colourful costumes and infectious rhythms of Rio behind, this morning you'll head to the airport to catch your flight to Iguassu Falls.
 Words can't really describe the magnificence of the world's largest series of waterfalls (275 to be exact), which straddle the border between Argentina and Brazil and are surrounded by lush expanses of national park.
 Settle in to your hotel this afternoon and spend the evening relaxing, no doubt bubbling with excitement for the natural spectacle that tomorrow will bring.

 Day 5 - Pack your raincoat and your sense of adventure this morning as you're off to visit the Iguassu National Park, entering on the Brazilian side of the falls.
 You'll be venturing down to the ominously named and utterly exhilarating Devil's Throat, the tallest and most impressive of Iguassu's waterfalls.
 Remember that raincoat?
 Now's the time to use it!
-This afternoon keep the adrenalin levels high on an Optional Experience^ hike down a canyon to the Macuco Falls, where you'll then board a custom designed inflatable motorboat for a high intensity ride to the base of the falls.
+This afternoon keep the adrenalin levels high on an Optional Experience^ where you'll take an open-air tram through the jungle to the Macuco Falls, and then board a custom designed inflatable motorboat for a high intensity ride to the base of the falls.
 If keeping things a little more sedate is more your style, opt to visit a bird park where you can spot more than 150 different species of birds.

 Day 6 - Country hopping between Brazil and Argentina, today you'll cross the Tancredo Neves Bridge, otherwise known as Fraternity Bridge, to explore the Argentinian side of the falls.
 Adding a new stamp to your passport as you cross through customs, you'll drive through the lush and wildlife rich Argentinian Iguassu National Park to reach the falls and cascades which are equally as impressive from this side of the border.
 Boarding the open sided and near silent Ecological Jungle Train which is every bit as scenic and sensual as it sounds, you'll pay a second visit to Devil's Throat before heading to the airport to catch a flight to passionate, sexy, European influenced Buenos Aires.

 Day 7 - Waking up in sultry Buenos Aires this morning is a prospect that should fill you with excitement.
-This meat loving, tango obsessed capital city is a mix of sultry charm and gritty splendour, where European inspired buildings rub shoulders with rough around the edges barrios, and street art pops from every corner.
+This meat loving, tango obsessed capital city is a mix of sultry charm and gritty splendour, with European inspired buildings and street art pops from every corner.
 Dive in to all Buenos Aires has to offer on a sightseeing tour that will visit 9 de Julio Avenue, the widest avenue in the world, outstanding Colon Theatre, Plaza de Mayo, Metropolitan Cathedral and San Telmo, the oldest district in the city.
 Finishing up in colourful and charming La Boca you'll then have time to explore by yourself this afternoon before dressing up in your South American finest for a night of Argentinian steak and classic tango, accompanied by a spectacular live orchestra.